 Experience Glacier National Park’s pristine forests, rugged mountains, thundering waterfalls, and spectacular lakes from the comfort of a local lodge.
 Our guides will help you explore some of Glacier’s most spectacular trails.
 Raft the Middle Fork of the Flathead River, swim in Lake McDonald from a pristine beach, and sample huckleberry flavored treats.
 We’ll travel along the famous Going-to-the-Sun Highway, stopping to take in the scenic vistas.
 Learn more about the history, wildlife, and ecosystems of the Northern Rockies and Glacier National Park with informative, ranger-lead talks.
 Spend the evenings relaxing in the lodge, reveling in your daily adventures over dinner and a glass of wine.

 The trip officially starts in the afternoon at West Glacier Lodge just outside Glacier National Park.
 Settle in and get to know your trip mates over a tasty dinner.
 In the evening, share expectations for the upcoming days.

-DAY 2: After a hearty breakfast, head to the Trail of Cedars and Avalanche Lake trailhead.
+DAY 2: After an early breakfast head to the Trail of Cedars and Avalanche Lake trailhead.
 Hike through a grove of 500-700 year old western cedars.
 After lunch, continue hiking to Avalanche Lake where you will be greeted with waterfalls cascading down the hillside.
 Return to the lodge in the evening for dinner and relaxation.